 Fèis Ìle has risen to international renown, attracting tourists and whisky lovers from around the globe.
 The locals often relish in sharing how the island’s population (typically 3,000) can triple during the festival.
 As an attendee, you are encouraged to explore the island, meet the locals, dance, drink, and be merry.

 Another major Festival draw: the coveted limited edition special releases.
-Each distillery produces a 3,000-6,000 bottle run for Fèis Ìle that can only be purchased there directly from distilleries and a small number of retailers on Islay.
+Each distillery produces a 3,000-6,000-bottle run for Fèis Ìle that can only be purchased there directly from distilleries and a small number of retailers on Islay.
 The famed distilleries have lineups that stretch across the street with people ready to purchase these one-of-a-kind liquids.
-You do get to taste these at the events so if you find a bottle you are fond of get two: one to drink, and one to store.
+You do get to taste these at the events, so if you find a bottle you are fond of, get two: one to drink, and one to store.

-1. Be nice: meet locals, meet visitors, get to know people, and make friends.
+- Be nice: meet locals, meet visitors, get to know people, and make friends.
 The people make the festival.

-2. Don’t just focus on the whisky: while it is commonly referred to as the world’s biggest whisky festival Fèis Ìle is much more than that.
+- Don’t just focus on the whisky: while it is commonly referred to as the world’s biggest whisky festival Fèis Ìle is much more than that.
 It is a celebration of Islay and an equally big event for the locals.
 So eat the food, dance to the music, and see the island.

-3. Have a great time.
+- Have a great time.
 That’s all.

 All kinds of booking notes

 Planning for Fèis Ìle is a dance of research and anticipation.
 You must match your desired days to available accommodation stays.
 But that’s not all, you must also match those with the ferry schedule.
-I understand it might be overwhelming, but don’t forget – you are traveling to rural Scotland!
+I understand it might be overwhelming, but don’t forget – you are travelling to rural Scotland!
 Also, it will all be worth it.

 1. Booking accommodations